sechabantsioa/alx-system_engineering-devops/README.md

-This repository contains solutions to shell basics tasks
+This repository contains solutions to the shell basic tasks